isoke19/ThesisProject/README.md

 # ThesisProject

 - Anti Abuse of collectibles
-- Developing Python application to identify authentic photocards
+- Developing an application to identify authentic K-photocards and notify waste impact